You’ve decided that you want to reach out to engage current and potential donors for your upcoming campaign via email.

 What does your organization do?

 Say your organization facilitates internships for at-risk youth.
-Then you may want to reach out to business professionals in your community who may want to provide a sponsorship.
+Then you may want to reach out to business professionals in your community who may want to provide sponsorship.
 If you rescue animals, consider a target audience of pet owners.

 To hone in on your target audience, consider factors like age, gender, socioeconomic status, education, and location.